2000030390/Booking-Bus-Ticket/Bus-Booking-Project-master/README.md

 A Bus ticket booking application made using MERN Stack (MongoDB, Express js, React js, Node js)

 The ticket Booking system is a web-based application that allows users to book Tickets for a bus.
 It provides a platform where users can easily book a ticket for the bus.
-The system aims to streamline the process of ticket booking by providing a convenient and efficient  booking system.
+The system aims to streamline the process of ticket booking.

 <p align = "center">